 Weighbridge operators weigh grain trucks when upon arrival and departure of the site and then record data relating to the load.
 This role suits people with good communication, accuracy and computer data entry skills.

-Grain classification includes assessing the characterstics of grain to determine an appropriate grade.
+Grain classification includes assessing the characteristics of grain to determine an appropriate grade.
 This role suits people who have an eye for detail, computer data entry skills and can work under pressure.
 Specialist training is provided and a Senior Classifier oversees this area.

 Supervisory roles are available for people experienced in leading a team in an operational environment.
 Strong communication skills and a focus on workplace safety wil be required.